Bjorn248/scca_classifier/CONTRIBUTING.md

 copy/pasting within the code much easier.

 ## Repo Layout
 All website code is stored in `src`.
+The code that is used to generate the website is stored in `templates`.

 ```
-src/
+src
 ├── a
 │   ├── cam.html
 │   ├── ev.html